amygdala/code-snippets/ml/census_train_and_eval/README.md

 TensorFlow release 1.4 introduced the function [**`tf.estimator.train_and_evaluate`**](https://www.tensorflow.org/api_docs/python/tf/estimator/train_and_evaluate), which simplifies training, evaluation, and exporting of [`Estimator`](https://www.tensorflow.org/get_started/estimator) models.
 It abstracts away the details of [distributed execution](https://www.google.com/url?q=https://www.tensorflow.org/deploy/distributed) for training and evaluation, while also supporting local execution, and provides consistent behavior across both local/non-distributed and distributed configurations.

 This means that using **`tf.estimator.train_and_evaluate`**, you can run the same code on both locally and distributed in the cloud, on different devices and using different cluster configurations, and get consistent results, **without making any code changes**.
-A train-and-evaluate loop is automatically supported.
-When you're done training (or at intermediate stages), the trained model is automatically exported in a form suitable for serving (e.g. for [Cloud ML Engine online prediction](https://cloud.google.com/ml-engine/docs/prediction-overview), or [TensorFlow serving](https://www.tensorflow.org/serving/)).
+When you're done training (or at intermediate stages), the trained model is automatically exported in a [form suitable for serving](https://www.tensorflow.org/programmers_guide/saved_model) (e.g. for [Cloud ML Engine online prediction](https://cloud.google.com/ml-engine/docs/prediction-overview), or [TensorFlow serving](https://www.tensorflow.org/serving/)).

-In this example, we'll walk through how to use `tf.estimator.train_and_evaluate` with an Estimator model, and then show how easy it is to do **distributed training of the model on [Cloud ML Engine](https://cloud.google.com/ml-engine) (CMLE)**, and to move between different cluster configurations with just a config tweak.
+In this example, we'll walk through how to use `tf.estimator.train_and_evaluate` with an `Estimator` model, and then show how easy it is to do **distributed training of the model on [Cloud ML Engine](https://cloud.google.com/ml-engine) (CMLE)**, and to move between different cluster configurations with just a config tweak.
 (The TensorFlow code itself supports distribution on any infrastructure (GCE, GKE, etc.) when properly configured, but we will focus on CMLE, which makes the experience seamless).

+The primary steps necessary to do this are:
+- build your `Estimator` model;
-The primary steps necessary to do this, in addition to building your Estimator model, are to define how data is fed into the model for both training and test datasets (often these definitions are essentially the same), and to define training and eval specifications ([`TrainSpec`](https://www.tensorflow.org/api_docs/python/tf/estimator/TrainSpec) and [`EvalSpec`](https://www.tensorflow.org/api_docs/python/tf/estimator/EvalSpec)) passed to `tf.estimator.train_and_evaluate`.
+- define how data is fed into the model for both training and test datasets (often these definitions are essentially the same); and
+- define training and eval specifications ([`TrainSpec`](https://www.tensorflow.org/api_docs/python/tf/estimator/TrainSpec) and [`EvalSpec`](https://www.tensorflow.org/api_docs/python/tf/estimator/EvalSpec)) passed to `tf.estimator.train_and_evaluate`.
 The `EvalSpec` can include information on how to export your trained model for prediction (serving), and we'll look at how to do that as well.

 Then we'll look at how to **use your trained model to make predictions**.

 The example also includes the use of [**Datasets**](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) to manage our input data.
-This API is part of TensorFlow 1.4, and is an easier and more performant way to create input pipelines to TensorFlow models.
+This API is part of TensorFlow 1.4, and is an [easier and more performant way](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/docs_src/performance/datasets_performance.md) to create input pipelines to TensorFlow models; this is particularly important with large datasets and when using accelerators.
  (See [this article](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/docs_src/performance/datasets_performance.md) for more on why input pipelining is so important, particularly when using accelerators).

 For our example, we'll use the The [Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/Census+Income) hosted by the [UC Irvine Machine Learning